jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2.md

 - Redirecting input/output
 - File transfers: SCP and SFTP

-## New Territory: Tools I Hadn’t Used Before
+## New Territory: Tools I Hadn’t Used Before 😵‍💫
-While most of this was a refresher, I came across a few topics I hadn’t worked with before:
+While most of this was a refresher, I came across a few topics I hadn’t worked with yet:

 - SUID, SGID, and Sticky Bit permissions
 - File-level backup and sync with `rsync`